91st Delaware General Assembly: Senate

 About half of the State Senators were elected every two years for four-year terms.
 Each was from a district in a specific county, with the number of districts determined by the state constitution, not the size of the population.

-House of Representative
+House of Representatives

 All the State Representatives were elected every two years for two-year terms.
 Similarly to the State Senators, each was from a district in a specific county, with the number of districts determined by the state constitution.